Our Location

 So when are wilted flowers removed from hosta plants?
 Spent flower blooms can be removed in the fall, along with other faded foliage.
 You may wish to leave the seed head on the plant for a while as a food source for birds.
 It’s not strictly necessary to rush and trim them off as soon as they wilt.
 Let them do their thing!

 Hostas usually only put on one round of blooms, so flower removal only has to be done once a year.
-Like with pruning hosta leaves, remove the flower stems near the base.
+Like when pruning hosta leaves, remove the flower stems near the base.
 Pruning the stem low keeps the visual focus on the foliage.

 Fall hosta care is mainly about preventing cozy conditions for unwanted garden pests.
 Use clean tools to minimize opportunities for germs to spread.
 Remove dead or damaged foliage that could provide winter shelter for critters.
-Seed heads can be left for the birds, or removed along with the foliage.
+Seed heads can be left for the birds or removed along with the foliage.

 Hostas need a good cool winter of dormancy to thrive during the summer months.
 They do better in the ground during the winter than in container gardens.
 The ground temperature isn’t susceptible to the same extreme swings that container plants may experience.
 Like many plants, hostas don’t appreciate repeated freezing and thawing cycles.